bytex-solutions/snamp/docs/configuration.md

-snamp:configure-adapter | Configure new or existing instance of adapter snamp:configure-attribute | Configure new or existing attribute assigned to the managed resource snamp:configure-event | Configure new or existing event (notification) assigned to the managed resource snamp:config-operation | Configure new or existing operation (notification) assigned to the managed resource snamp:configure-resource | Configure new or existing managed resource using the specified connector and connection string snamp:adapter-instances | List of configured adapter instances snamp:resources | List of configured managed resources
+snamp:configure-adapter | Configure new or existing instance of adapter snamp:configure-attribute | Configure new or existing attribute assigned to the managed resource snamp:configure-event | Configure new or existing event (notification) assigned to the managed resource snamp:configure-operation | Configure new or existing operation (notification) assigned to the managed resource snamp:configure-resource | Configure new or existing managed resource using the specified connector and connection string snamp:adapter-instances | List of configured adapter instances snamp:resources | List of configured managed resources